ProgrammingHero1/healthcare-related-website/task_description.md

 2. Design and Color combination should be impressive.
 3. You should edit your readme file to put all the details of your projects.
 4. After reloading the page on a private route, the user should not be redirected to the login page.
-The UI of all the pages should be consistent with the home page, use your imagination to come up with something that’ll look good with the rest of the site.
-Must be responsive, use your imagination to make it responsive according to users' needs.
+5. Must be responsive, use your imagination to make it responsive according to users' needs.
-Use firebase for authentication.
-Please make sure all your functionalities are working before submitting the task.

-The Footer shouldn’t be much simpler.
+7. Better and useful Readme.md file
+8. Show your ability to work with the Context API
+9. Clean and organized Code
+10. Organize components and add comemnts when needed

 ### Optional:
+1.

 ### Additional information:
 1. Use react.js for frontend.
-2. You are free to use any css library you want.
+3. You are free to use any css library you want.
 But, we recommend using tailwind css.
-3. If needed you can mix CSS framework with a component libarary
+4. If needed you can mix CSS framework with a component libarary

 Best wishes for you.
 Thank You!

-Deadline: 2 days (11:59 PM 20th October, 2021)